Heath Herring: Joining Rizin FF Openweight tournament

 After eight years away from the sport, the 38-year-old Herring ended his retirement and signed with the Japanese promotion Rizin Fighting Federation.
 He faced Amir Aliakbari, an Iranian wrestling standout, in the quarter-final round of the openweight grand prix, replacing fellow former UFC fighter Shane Carwin.
 Herring lost the bout by unanimous decision.

+Herring than stepped into the ring again to fight a second bout against former kickboxer and judoka Satoshi Ishii.
+The bout went the distance, and though Herring was praised for his retained competitive sport, he again lost by unanimous decision.
+Going 0-2 in his attempted comeback, though he never formally retired, Herring returned to inactivity and has not fought since 2017.

 Film career

 Heath Herring starred in Never Surrender, released by Lions Gate Entertainment in 2009 as well as Circle of Pain.
 He has also appeared in Hell's Chain, Unrivaled, Beatdown, and Division III: Football's Finest.

 Personal life

 Herring was married when he was 18 years old and has a daughter, but the marriage ended in divorce.
 In August 2014 he remarried, to TV presenter Sarah Grant.
 They had a daughter in 2019.
 Herring's brother also competed in MMA, holding an undefeated 5-0 record before attending Baylor University to play football as an offensive tackle.
 Herring currently lives in Las Vegas.
 Before becoming a professional fighter, he worked as a computer programmer.

-In the last eight years, all through his thirties, Herring has dabbled in stunt work in Hollywood, tried his hand at professional poker and launched a mixed martial arts promotion in Argentina.
+In the last eight years, all through his thirties, Herring has worked as a stunt man in Hollywood, worked as a professional poker player and launched a mixed martial arts promotion in Argentina.